-In academia, the metric is usually defined by previous research that you wish to improve upon.
-Metrics in academia are usually simple and standardized.
-The metric will often make solutions seem more capable than they actually are.
-This is because of an interesting feedback loop:
+In academia, the metric is usually defined by previous research that you wish to improve on.
+Metrics in academia are usually standardized and straightforward.
+The metric often makes solutions seem more capable than they are.
+It is because of an interesting feedback loop:

 In the industry, it is usually the case that the best metric is not one of the academic standards.
 Metrics should aim to measure the value provided to end-users.
-Inventing a scoring method that reflects user-value often requires weighting several domain specific heuristic measurements.
-In the industry we often need to sacrifice mathematical simplicity and comparability to previous results to create a metric that has as close a problem fit as possible.
+Inventing a scoring method that reflects user-value often requires weighing several domain-specific heuristic measurements.
+In the industry, we often need to sacrifice mathematical simplicity and comparability to previous results to create a metric that has as close a problem fit as possible.

 Non-standard metrics can be created as a weighted combination of: